PaddlePaddle/PGL/ogb_examples/nodeproppred/ogbn-arxiv/README.md

 # Graph Node Prediction for Open Graph Benchmark (OGB) Arxiv dataset

 [The Open Graph Benchmark (OGB)](https://ogb.stanford.edu/) is a collection of benchmark datasets, data loaders, and evaluators for graph machine learning.
-Here we complete the Graph Link Prediction task based on PGL.
+Here we complete the Graph Node Prediction task based on PGL.

 ### Requirements